sammigd/sammigd.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD statistician and data scientist working in infectious disease epidemiology, vaccine and drug effectiveness, and causal inference.
+I am a PhD statistician and data scientist.
+I have worked in healthcare AI, infectious disease epidemiology, vaccine and drug effectiveness, and causal inference.

-In my graduate work at [Yale](https://ysph.yale.edu/), I developed and applied statistical methods for causal inference.
+I was awarded an [NSF Graduate Research Fellowship Program](https://www.nsfgrfp.org/) grant for my PhD at [Yale](https://ysph.yale.edu/), where I developed and applied statistical methods for causal inference.
 I worked with Professors [Forrest Crawford](http://www.crawfordlab.io/) and [Laura Forastiere](https://ysph.yale.edu/profile/laura_forastiere/).

+After my PhD, I was a [Modeling Fellow] (https://www.cdc.gov/pef/php/about/index.html) / Mathematical Statistician at the CDC.
+Currently, I work for innoVet Health on projects improving veteran healthcare.

 In my work, I use statistics to answer questions with social and policy impacts.